 - Try to have a positive outlook it makes it more likely you will have a positive outcome. - Remember that you have a right to ask for help (such as a carer's assessment or flexible working) if you need it. - Be aware of your feelings, your triggers and your needs.
 This will give you more clarity of what you need.
-This is covered in more detail in the section 'How you are feeling'.
+This is covered in more detail in the section 'Recognising your feelings'.

-Try to have a positive outlook - it makes it more likely you will have a positive outcome.
+TOP TIP Try to have a positive outlook - it makes it more likely you will have a positive outcome.